maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 2. Execute the test class: `mvn exec:java -Dexec.mainClass="com.example.transit.IgniteClusterTest"`

 If everything is set up correctly, you should see output confirming the connection to your Ignite cluster, along with details about the connected nodes, client configuration, and available resources.

+> **Expected Output**: You should see a successful connection message and information about the three nodes in your cluster.
+The output should confirm that you're connected to at least one of the nodes.

+> **Checkpoint #4**: After running the connection test, you should see a successful connection message and information about all three nodes in your cluster.
+If you see "CONNECTION SUCCESSFUL!" near the end of the output, your connection is working properly.

 ## Development Environment Options